-Migrate Your Existing Web App
+Migrate Your Existing Web App (Fire TV)

 Amazon Fire TV supports HTML5 web apps.
 If you have an existing web app that you want to make available on Fire TV, review the following checklist for migrating your web app to the Fire TV platform.